 - Students can expect to see their bills in myWCU by Wednesday, December 9, 2020.

-Beyond providing financial savings for students, in support of the University’s goal of all undergraduate students completing at least 30 credits per academic year in pursuit of finishing in four years, for the spring 2021 semester, eligible full-time WCU undergraduate students will be able to take advantage of up to 6 “free” credits during the upcoming summer 2021 sessions, depending on their total number of spring 2021 credits.
-As full-time tuition costs are the same for 12 to 18 credits in WCU’s spring semester, undergraduate students taking 12 credits in the spring will be able to take an additional 6 credits in the Summer 2021 sessions without being charged tuition.
-Similarly, undergraduate students taking 15 credits in the spring will be able to take an additional 3 credits in the Summer 2021 sessions without being charged tuition.
+UPDATE 11/20/20: Beyond providing financial savings for students, in support of the University’s goal of all undergraduate students completing at least 30 credits per academic year in pursuit of finishing in four years, for the Spring 2021 semester, eligible full-time WCU undergraduate students will be able to take advantage of up to 6 “free” credits during the upcoming Summer 2021 sessions or the Winter 2021 session, depending on their total number of spring 2021 credits.
+As full-time tuition costs are the same for 12 to 18 credits in WCU’s spring semester, undergraduate students taking 12 credits in the spring will be able to take an additional 6 credits in the Summer 2021 sessions or the Winter 2021 session without being charged tuition.
+Similarly, undergraduate students taking 15 credits in the spring will be able to take an additional 3 credits in the Summer 2021 sessions or the Winter 2021 session without being charged tuition.

 Cleaning and sanitation efforts throughout campus have been increased to meet appropriate CDC guidelines.